7 Lessons I've Learned From Breaking My Foot

 A few weeks ago, after a relaxing weekend in the country, I was rushing down the subway stairs when I slipped out of my TOMS and fell on the side of my foot.
 "Ow, my foot!"
-I said to my boyfriend Jesse.
+I said to my boyfriend Jacob.
 "Is she OK?" the woman on the stairs next to us asked.
 "Yeah, I'm fine," I said curtly.
 Adrenaline and embarrassment surging, I quickly stood up.
 I felt almost irrationally annoyed at this kind woman, in that way you can only get when you slip and feel embarrassed.
 Couldn't she just be a good New Yorker and pretend it hadn't happened?

 It wasn't until I realized I couldn't walk the one avenue from the subway stop to my apartment and that my foot was starting to swell that I got worried.
 By the next day, it looked and felt even worse, and the doctor confirmed that I had fractured a bone in my foot.
 I'd need four weeks in a boot while it healed, and have to avoid exercise on my feet for at least two months.